MunawarRaza/prometheus/README.md

     - node_memory_Active_bytes{instance="server1"} offset 5h
     - node_memory_Active_bytes{instance="server1"} offset 1h30m

+### @ Modifier

-2. To go back to a specific point in time use the @ modifire
+1. To go back to a specific point in time use the @ modifire

     - node_memory_Active_bytes{instance="server1"} @1663265188

         Note: here @1663265188 is the unix timestamp.
 We want to get the data at this unix timestamp

-3. Combine "offset" modifire and "@" modifire
+### Combine Offset and @ modifire
+1. We can combine both modifier
     - node_memory_Active_bytes{instance="server1"} @1663265188 offset 5m

-        Note1: Above means first go to timestamp provide in unix form then go 5 minutes back before that time
+        Explain: Above means first go to timestamp provide in unix format and then go 5 minutes back before that time.
+Order of modifires dose not matter.

-    In following example both queries are equal

-    - node_memory_Active_bytes{instance="server1"} @1663265188 offset 5m
-    - node_memory_Active_bytes{instance="server1"} offset 5m @1663265188

-4. offset and @ modifires both can be used with range vector
+2. offset and @ modifires both can be used with range vector

-    Let's suppose we want to go at a specific time with unix timetamp then we go 10 minutes back.
-From there we want to get the values of different time range for 2 minutes.
-Like we can say get 2 minutes data range of 10 minutes before September 15, 2024 10:00:4 PM GMT

     - node_memory_Active_bytes{instance="server1"}[2m] @1663265188 offset 10m

-    node_cpu_seconds_total{cpu="0",mode="user"}[2m] @1722970584.93 offset 2m
-    go to 1722970584.93 then go back 2 minutes and then give me the range of last 2 minutes
+    Explain: go to 1663265188 then go back 10 minutes and then give me the range of last 2 minutes

-    let's break it

-    If we convert @1722970584.93 into humen readable time it gives us `Tue Aug  6 11:56:24 PM PKT 2024`.
-Now due to `offset` modifire it will go to `Aug  6 11:54:24 PM PKT 2024` and due to range --> `[2m]` will return last 3 results before `11:54:24 PM` which are value at `11:54:24 PM, 11:53:24 PM, 11:52:24 P`.
-There is a difference of 1 minute in each timestamp becacuse i have configured prometheus to collect the data after 1 minute whcih is "scrape_interval: 60s"
+### Modifiers With functions
+The `@` modifier always needs to follow the selector immediately, i.e. the following would be correct:
 ### Operators ###

 #### Arithmetic Operators ####